wellesley-cs325/wellesley-cs325.github.io/index.md

 # Course Overview

 **Goals**
 Over the semester, we will cover a range of research, disability, and assistive technology topics.
-We will engage with these topics in a variety of ways, including reading and presenting research papers, in-class discussions, activity labs, and a semester-long group project.
+We will engage with these topics in a variety of ways, including reading and discussing research papers, learning from domain experts, and group projects.
 At the end of the semester, you should be able to:

 * Define common models of disability and distinct perspectives on what it means for a system to be "accessible."
-* Apply principles of disability justice to your design thinking.
-* Apply principles of co-design and participatory action research to your design thinking.
+* Apply principles of disability justice and participatory action research to your design thinking.
-* Discuss a variety of Accessibility Technologies (AT) and who uses them.
-* Describe Inclusive Design and how it differs from other User-Centered Design methods.
-* List and incorporate important considerations for recruiting and working with participants with disabilities in UX research.
-* Consider intersectional participant identities and how your positionality/identity impacts you and your research.
+* Create an accessible and multimodal art experience.
 * Work with a variety of prototyping methods, both digital and physical.
-* Conduct a case study by enacting iterative interviews, co-design sessions, and formal user evaluation.
-* Write a clear extended abstract.
+* Create an accessible website.
 * Create and carry out an accessible presentation.
 * Read, analyze, synthesize, and discuss academic research papers.
+* Consider intersectional participant identities and how your positionality/identity impacts you and your design thinking.

 **Materials**